 A phishing campaign is an email scam designed to steal personal information from victims.
 Cybercriminals use phishing, the fraudulent attempt to obtain sensitive information such as credit card details and login credentials, by disguising as a trustworthy organization or reputable person in email communication.

 Typically, a phishing campaign is carried out by email spoofing; an email directs the recipient to enter personal information at a fake website that looks identical to the legitimate site.
 Phishing emails are also used to distribute malware and spyware through links or attachments that can steal information and perform other malicious tasks.

 How a Phishing Campaign Works

 A phishing campaign uses social-engineering techniques to lure email recipients into revealing personal or financial information.
 For example, during the holidays, an email pretending to be from a well-known company tells you to go to its website and re-enter your billing information or your package won’t be shipped in time to make it your gift recipient.
 The only problem is that the fake email is directing you to a fake site, where the information you enter will be used to commit identity theft, fraud, and other crimes.

 signs of Phishing attacks

-The domain name is misspelled
+- The domain name is misspelled

-The email is poorly written
+- The email is poorly written

-It consists of suspicious attachments or links
+- It includes suspicious attachments or links

-The message creates a feeling of urgency
+- The message creates a sense of urgency

 Example of phishing Campaign